EmmaaDy/Portfolio/README.md

-# Mitt CV - En interaktiv Single Page Application (SPA)
+# My CV - An Interactive Single Page Application (SPA)

-## Beskrivning
+## Description

-Mitt CV är en interaktiv Single Page Application (SPA) utvecklad med hjälp av React, Redux för global state-hantering och React Router för navigering mellan olika sektioner.
-Applikationen fungerar som mitt digitala CV och personliga hemsida, där användare kan lära känna mig genom information om mina färdigheter, erfarenheter, projekt och kontaktinformation.
+My CV is an interactive Single Page Application (SPA) developed using React, Redux for global state management, and React Router for navigation between different sections.
+The application serves as my digital CV and personal website, where users can get to know me through information about my skills, experiences, projects, and contact details.

 ## Installation

-För att köra projektet lokalt, följ dessa steg:

-### Klona projektet från GitHub-repot:
+To run the project locally, follow these steps:

+### Clone the project from the GitHub repository:
 bash
 git clone https://github.com/EmmaaDy/Portfolio.git
-cd mitt-cv
+cd my-cv
 npm install
 npm start

-### Öppna din webbläsare och gå till (localhost) för att se projektet.
+### Open your browser and go to localhost to view the project.

-## Funktioner
+## Features

-### Navigering
-Använd React Router för att navigera mellan olika sektioner eller vyer, inklusive 'Om mig', 'Projekt' och 'Kontakt'.

-### Lokal state-hantering
+### Navigation
-Använd useState-hook för att hantera lokal state i komponenter, t.ex. för interaktiva formulär i kontaktsektionen.
+Use React Router to navigate between different sections or views, including 'About Me', 'Projects', and 'Contact'.

+### Local State Management
+Use the useState hook to manage local state in components, such as interactive forms in the contact section.

-### Global state-hantering
+### Global State Management
-Implementera Redux för global state-hantering, som används för att lagra och hantera data som används av flera komponenter, t.ex. projektlistan.
+Implement Redux for global state management, which is used to store and manage data accessed by multiple components, such as the project list.

-### API-interaktion
+### API Interaction
-Integrera ett externt API (t.ex.
-GitHub API) för att automatiskt visa de senaste projekten på webbplatsen.

-## Teknologier och bibliotek
+Integrate an external API, like the GitHub API, to automatically display the latest projects on the website.

+## Technologies and Libraries
 - React
 - React Router
 - Redux
-- Axios för HTTP-requests
+- Axios for HTTP requests
-- CSS för styling
+- CSS for styling

-## Kontakta mig
+## Contact Me
-Om du har några frågor, förslag eller vill diskutera projektet, tveka inte att kontakta mig:
+If you have any questions, suggestions, or would like to discuss the project, do not hesitate to contact me:

 - Email: [emma.dybdorf@example.com](mailto:emma.dybdorf@dybdorf.com)
 - LinkedIn: [Emma Dybdorf](https://www.linkedin.com/in/emma-dybdorf-023315290/)

-## Licens
+## License
-Detta projekt är licensierat under MIT-licensen.
-Se LICENSE för detaljer.
+This project is licensed under the MIT License.
+Under this license, you are free to share and adapt the material, provided you give appropriate credit, link to the license, and indicate if changes were made.